pawel-jasnowski/Covid19_portfolio/README.md

 Dataset is available for free at: (https://ourworldindata.org/coronavirus)

 The data on the coronavirus pandemic is updated daily.
 I have extracted some of the original data to two files: deaths and vaccination.
 Thea reason why is - to much information at once and I wanted to split this original dataset to two separately files to make 'join queries' in SQL.
+Check temp.ipynb for code.

 ## Technology Stack